 For inquiries, email nathalyn.nunoo@gmail.com

-I cross-reference poetry and utility through ceramic vessels, seating and lighting.
-I use abstract expression as a world-building exercise to explore what dynamic, imaginative and safe spaces look like for me existing as a Black woman in the diaspora.
-I work with clay as a personal metaphor for this world-building; minerals and chemicals forming the fundamental components of planets and stars; heat and spontaneous reaction causing crystallization and ultimate transformation.
-My recent work speaks to communal grouping, presence and rest through the form of stools.
+Cross-referencing poetry and utility through ceramic objects, Nathalyn Nunoo uses clay as a personal metaphor for world-making: minerals and chemicals forming the fundamental components of planets and stars, heat and spontaneous reaction causing crystallization and ultimate transformation.
+Her recent work speaks to communal grouping, presence and rest through the forms of stools and vessels.

-My background in biology and product design introduce a perspective in functional objects that speak through organic matter.
-Through form and surface technique, I interpret natural elements such as plants, rocks and waterbodies.
+Through form and surface technique, Nunoo interprets natural elements such as plants, rocks and waterbodies.
 This interest in nature also extends itself as vessels pouring out canvas-like folds of thin slabs; challenging ceramics obvious association as a static medium to be one full of fluidity, life and motion.
-My interest in fluidity stems from exploring narratives of waterbodies and the people they connect to in Accra, Ghana.